Install python-novaclient on Windows

 In this article, we’ll discuss remotely managing a Rackspace Cloud Server using the python-novaclient package running on Windows.

 If you want to manage your servers from the command line without dealing directly with the API you can use an open-source client application called python-novaclient.

 Note: The nova client is not maintained by Rackspace and should be considered software in development.

-To run python-novaclient you’ll need python 2.6 or later installed on your system (the nova client doesn’t support python 3 at the time of this writing).
+To run python-novaclient, you’ll need python 2.6 or later installed on your system.
 You can run the client from either a desktop machine or from a remote system, like a Cloud Server.

-The python installation will need to have the “setuptools” package installed as well.
-This is installed with a python distribution like ActiveState ActivePython, which we will discuss in the next section.
+The python installation needs to have the “setuptools” package installed as well.
+This is installed with a python distribution like ActiveState ActivePython, which is discussed in the next section.

-To run the nova client you’ll need to have access to your Rackspace Cloud account username and password.
+To run the nova client, you need to have access to your Rackspace Cloud account username and password.

-If you don’t already have a python installation on your Windows system, an easy way to get python on there is by downloading and installing the community (free) version of ActiveState ActivePython.
+If you don’t already have a python installation on your Windows system, download and install the community (free) version of ActiveState ActivePython.

 You can download the installer from their website.

 After ActiveState Python is installed, use the python package installer